bbauska/zombiePolitics/README.md

 around 15 or 16.4 ]awad denied the charges made against him by the Afghan police, claiming that "they tortured me.They beat me.
 They beat me a lot.
 One per­ son told me, ‘If you don't confess, they are going to k.ill you.’
-So, I told them any­ thing they wanted to hear."5
+So, I told them any­ thing they wanted to hear."5</p>

-On the basis of a confession obtained through torture, _Iawad was turned over to U.S. forces and detained first at Bagram and later at Guantanamo.
+<p>On the basis of a confession obtained through torture, _Iawad was turned over
+to U.S. forces and detained first at Bagram and later at Guantanamo.
 This child, caught in the wild zone of permanent war and illegal legalities, has spent more than six years as a detainee.
 Unfortunately, the Obama administration, even after admit­